-- 27. The final prices contained in the Pricing Schedule9 for 2015/16 reflect an average annual decrease in charges, in nominal terms, of 0.46%.
-This increase can be broken down as follows: - starting price adjustment equivalent to an average price change of -0.36%; and - pass through of a decrease in transmission charges (and other recoverable costs) which adds a further -0.1% (approximately) to the overall price decrease. - 28.
-There have been no material changes to Powerco's pricing methodology since the previous methodology was published in March 2014.
-From 1 April 2015 we have, however, incorporated some tariff re-balancing and adjustments to our pricing schedule as detailed in Table 1 below.
+- 27. The final prices contained in the Pricing Schedule for 2016/17 reflect an average annual increase in charges, in nominal terms, of 1.6%.
+This increase can be broken down as follows: - CPI adjustment equivalent to an average price change of 0.5%; and - pass through of an increase in transmission charges (and other recoverable costs) which adds a further 1.1% (approximately) to the overall price increase. - 28.
+The only material change to Powerco's pricing methodology since the previous methodology was published in March 2015 relates to change to the way in which the chargeable demands are determined across the E100/E300 price categories (as detailed in table 1 below). - 29.
+Table 1 also details the tariff re-balancing and adjustments to the pricing schedule that have been incorporated from 1 April 2016.